redox-os/rfcs/text/0000-io_uring.md

 an audio application on two different CPUs, and they would be to process each other's syscalls without any context switch (apart from scheduling of course).

+When waiting for notification, the primary way here is to either use futexes (as two global epoch counters are incremented on every push and pop, respectively), or to use an event queue (which is a userspace-to-kernel `io_uring`. where the kernel polls the rings during scheduling to determine which processes two wake up.

+TODO: Shall the kernel be directly involved, and would using page table flags be better than futexes?

 ### Userspace-to-kernel
 The userspace-to-kernel attachment mode is similar; the process still calls `SYS_ATTACH_IORING`, with the exception of the kernel handling the request.
 The